Alepla/design-patterns-in-react/docs/creational/singleton.md

 ## 🧭 Definition

-The Singleton pattern ensures a class has only one instance and provides a global access point to it.
+The Singleton pattern ensures that a class or service has only one instance throughout the application and provides a global access point to it.

+In React, this often takes the form of a context provider or a shared module that holds state or logic accessible across components.

 ## 💡 Problem

-When you need exactly one instance of a class shared across your app.
+You need to share state or functionality (like theme, auth, or configuration) globally without recreating or duplicating it across components.

 ## 📦 Example in React